bjornlustic/agenticmusic/README.md

 ## Troubleshooting

 *   **Permission Errors:** Run the script with `sudo`.
+*   **No Sounds Playing?:** Turn on the sounds in the menu at VS Code Settings -> Accessibility -> Signals and turn them all to on.
 *   **"Sounds directory not found"**: Make sure you have created a `sounds` directory in the same location as the script and placed your custom audio files there.
 *   **"No sound files found in the local 'sounds' directory"**: Ensure your custom sound files are directly inside the `sounds` directory, not in subfolders.
 *   **Sounds not changing after running:**